 Piedmont, Calhoun County, Alabama Property Taxes

-Median Piedmont, AL home value: $87,790
+Median Piedmont, Alabama home value: $97,460

-Median annual Piedmont, AL tax bill: $412, $1,988 lower than the national median property tax bill of $2,400.
+Median annual Piedmont, Alabama tax bill: $458, lower by $1,942 than the national median property tax bill of $2,400.

 How are property taxes in Calhoun calculated?

-Property taxes in Piedmont, AL are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Piedmont, Alabama are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Piedmont's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Piedmont, knowing local tax details benefits homeowners and investors.